• josephcarrillo rootsofresilience drwcflagexhibition 2026 individualflags 3

-Roots of Resilience explores the many cultures that have helped shape the city.
-Artists were invited to design flags that tell stories of hope, strength, and community, honoring the journeys of those who made Philly their home.
-From textiles to digital art, these powerful designs will fly high at Spruce Street Harbor Park from May 22, 2026, to September 7, 2026.
+In "Roots of Resilience," sixteen artists were selected from a call for applications to design flags that tell stories of hope, strength, and community, honoring the journeys of those who made Philly their home.
+From textiles to digital art, these powerful flags will fly at Spruce Street Harbor Park from May 22, 2026, to September 7, 2026.

 About the Flag: